Monash Children's Hospital

-Monash Children's Hospital is a major children's hospital in Melbourne, Australia.
+Monash Children's Hospital is a children's hospital in Melbourne, Australia.
+It is part of Monash Medical Centre.
+It includes Victoria's largest Neonatal Intensive Care Unit.

-Monash Children's Hospital is part of Monash Health, Victoria's largest healthcare service and one of only four accredited Academic Health Science Centres in Australia.

-It includes Victoria's largest Neonatal Intensive Care Unit and offers a full range of specialist services, including surgical care, oncology, and rehabilitation.

 It is home to Victoria's only dedicated children's sleep science, is a state-wide referral service for thalassemia, and is a provider of fetal surgery services in partnership with Royal Women's Hospital and Mercy Hospital for Women, Melbourne.
 Its services are linked to an adult service, allowing the hospital to provide transition-of-care as children grow older and move to an adult service.

 New Monash Children's Hospital

 After providing services from within adult hospitals for many years, in 2017 the purpose-built Monash Children's Hospital was opened in Clayton, Victoria.

 Monash Children's Hospital is located alongside Monash Medical Centre, and includes the Monash Children's Hospital School.

 The New Monash Children's Hospital service profile includes: